Indian no-frills air carrier Go First files for bankruptcy

 The airline is owned by India’s Wadia group.

-India’s Civil Aviation Minister Jyotiraditya Scindi said the government was helping the beleaguered airline.
+Civil Aviation Minister Jyotiraditya Scindi said the government was helping the airline.

 “Go First has been faced with critical supply chain issues with regard to its engines.
 The government has been assisting the airline in every possible manner,” he said.